-Hands down, I’d choose my cast-iron skillet.
-I inherited the skillet from my mom, who inherited it from her mom, who inherited it from her mom.
-This skillet has made more cornbread than your local Cracker Barrel, and by now, it’s so seasoned that every loaf comes out perfectly crisp and flavorful.
+If I had to pick a kitchen tool I absolutely couldn’t live without, it wouldn’t be a hard contest.
+Hands down, I’d choose my cast iron skillet.
+I inherited the heavy black skillet from my mom, who got it from her mom, whose mom gave it to her.
+Over the years, I would wager that my skillet has made more cornbread than your local Cracker Barrel, and by now, it’s so seasoned that every loaf comes out perfectly crisp and flavorful.

 1. Cast Iron Skillets

 Cast iron skillets or Dutch ovens (which are simply a deeper version of the skillet) have been around for thousands of years, and they truly can be used to cook almost anything – a cast iron skillet can replace a frying pan, saucepan, and even a griddle.
 All types of dishes – from a roast chicken to a peach cobbler – come out tasting great when a cast iron skillet is used, and when treated properly, they can last forever.

 Here are some of the more common uses for cast iron skillets:

 - Baking Sweet or Savory Breads.
 Cornbread is a southern staple, and it may quickly become your favorite side dish once you’ve tasted the crisp and flavorful crust created when a cast iron skillet is used.
 If cornbread isn’t your thing, many other thick bread dishes, including banana bread and fruit cobblers, come out perfectly when a cast iron skillet is used.